 (Pictured: Euphorie Studios in-house photographer Nick Wheeler with model Kristen Raffel)

-Our first round of photoshoots for Keepsake kicked off with Kristen Raffel, an absolute professional and a joy to work with.
+Our first round of photoshoots for Keepsake kicked off with Kristen Raffel, an absolute professional, and a joy to work with.
 Kristen worked tirelessly to ensure she helped us bring our collection to life visually.

 (Pictured: Serena Brookes)

-As always, we have our friend and go-to MUA Jim on hand at our shoots including the one pictured above with our friend Teagan.
-Being able to work alongside models who are not only exceptional at what they do but are so open to collaboration and are willing to do whatever it takes has created so many wonderful connections and friendships for all of the staff at Euphorie.
+As always, we have our friend and go-to MUA Jim on hand at our shoots, including the one pictured above with our friend Teagan.
+Being able to work alongside models who are not only exceptional at what they do but are so open to collaboration and are willing to do whatever it takes has created so many beautiful connections and friendships for all of the staff at Euphorie.

 (Pictured: model Annaliese McGuire)